 Vinile

-Another cocktail bar, Vinile, is an excellent place for a drink and some cicchetti.
+Another cocktail bar, Vinile, is an excellent place for a drink and some bites.
 But go a little earlier in the day for the cicchetti.

 Mezzopieno